-- The most important thing to remember is to thoroughly clean your sprayer after every use.
-Make sure to rinse your equipment with clean water or tank cleaner to make sure that no chemical remains in it.
+- The most important thing to remember is to thoroughly clean your sprayer after every use, especially if you are using it both as a chemical sprayer and non-chemical mist blower.
+Drain any excess liquid after each use and make sure to rinse your equipment with clean water or tank cleaner to ensure that no chemical residue remains in it.
+The shut-off valve may also trap harsh chemicals in it, so it’s necessary to rinse this part well to avoid contamination.
 Keeping your backpack sprayer clean will help prolong its life and reduce the number of maintenance repairs.

-- Observe safety precautions when handling herbicides that are left inside the tanks.
+- Observe safety precautions when handling herbicides that are left inside the tanks of your backpack weed sprayer.
 Make sure to read the label of the herbicide for proper handling and disposal.

 - If you live in an area with a colder climate, winterizing your equipment is essential before storing.
 To winterize your backpack sprayer, apply antifreeze solution to the tank to prevent it from freezing.